Terabyte04/PrintLang/README.md

 # Syntax

-Lol there's really nothing to the syntax, it's exactly like BASIC:
+There's really nothing to the syntax, it's exactly like BASIC:
 ```bas
 PRINT "Hello, world!"
 ```